kailash-manasarovar/statement/docs/timeline/2025/august.md

 - Alma has been so kind, so genuine, so human...
 I'm so happy to meet a normal human being with a functioning heart.
 It's been so long.
 - I don't have a house or any hope of getting one with things as they are...
 - Nevertheless, I'm compelled to tell her that when I get settled, and everything's safe, and the evil can't touch me anymore, I will invite her and her daughters to my house.
-- Alma is my friend.
+- Alma is my friend and the invitation still stands - not that anything in my living situation has improved since then, it's rather worsened but I'm not complaining.
+I'm confident, more and more every day, aren't you folks?